netlab-sapienza/BLUES-esp32/README.md

-Master branch of be-mesh
+# esp32-ble-mesh

+After the toolchain is installed correctly (refer to the wiki):

+- To build and launch the program on esp: `idf.py flash monitor -p port`
-To monitor multiple esp

-idf.py monitor -p port
+- To monitor multiple esp: `idf.py monitor -p port` on the new port